Prostitution in Cuba: Sex trafficking

 Cuba is a source and destination country for adults and children subjected to sex trafficking.
 Child sex trafficking and child sex tourism occur within Cuba.
 Cuban authorities report people from ages 13 to 20 are most vulnerable to human trafficking in the country.
 Traffickers also subject Cuban citizens to sex trafficking in South America, the Caribbean, and the United States.
 Traffickers recruit Cuban citizens through promises of work abroad, providing fraudulent contracts and immigration documents for a fee, and subsequently coercing these individuals into prostitution to pay off these debts.
 The government reported foreign national sex trafficking victims in Cuba.

 The penal code's definition of sex trafficking conflates sex trafficking with prostitution and pimping.
 The law criminalizes inducement to or benefiting from prostitution, but treats force, coercion, and abuse of power or vulnerability as aggravating factors rather than an integral part of the crime.
-These provisions prescribe penalties ranging from four to 10 years imprisonment with more severe penalties for complicit government officials.
+These provisions prescribe penalties ranging from four to 10 years of imprisonment with more severe penalties for complicit government officials.

-The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Cuba as a 'Tier 2 Watch List' country.
+The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Cuba as a 'Tier 3 Watch List' country since 2019, before which it was Tier 2.